HR Leaders Today Need These 4 Skills to Thrive

 “Listening is our best edge,” says Angela Nguyen, Vice President, HR and Talent Management at Ad Exchange Group.
 Because they recognise that company operations and innovation don’t wait for the complacent, effective HR leaders never rest on their laurels.”

-6. They stay grounded
+6. They remain rooted

 “It’s easy to lose sight of the ‘human’ element in the midst of policies, processes, and projects,” says Rohit Paul of the Academy for Urban School Leadership.